hpcsns/hpcsns.github.io/pages/SNS HPC Center Home Page.md

+- **Purpose of the HPC Center**
+	- The HPC Center offers technological and instrumental support to research groups, research centers and laboratories of the SNS to enable them to carry out their research activities
+	- The **core services** offered by the HPC Center are:
+		- Access to a CPU and GPU computing cluster
+		- Hosting of VM for research-related websites
 - **Forms and Modules**
 	- [Creation or renewal of an HPC user account](https://forms.sns.it/rwe2/module_preview.jsp?MODULE_TAG=HPC_01_ACCOUNTS&ELANG=it&IATL=it) (online)
 		- You will need to specify an internal referee for approval